reykjavik-university/2014-T-514-VEFT/Week07/Caching.md

 }
 ```

-CacheOutput offer several options for configuring and appliying cache to your API service.
+CacheOutput offer several options for configuring and applying cache to your API service.
-Some of these include the possibility to implement you own custom server side cache mechanism.
+Some of these include the possibility to implement your own custom server side cache mechanism.
 You can also invalidate cache through attributes at controller or action level as well manually.

 For example decorating a controller with [AutoInvalidateCacheOutput] attribute will automatically flush all cached GET data from this controller after a successfull POST/PUT/DELETE request.